School Resource Officer Program

 In late 2020, recognizing the continued success of the SRO program and their long-standing partnership, the school and city created a new agreement.

-Dawn Jonas is a 15-year veteran of the Crete Police Department and has served as the SRO since January 2014.
+Dawn Jonas is an 18-year veteran of the Crete Police Department and has served as the SRO since January 2014.

 Jonas is a native of Hammond, Ind. and graduated from George Rogers Clark High School.
 She served honorably in the United States Marine Corps from 1988 to 1991.